Jassu225/ts-batch/README.md

 ### Events

 The batch processor emits three types of events.
 The `addEventListener` method is type-safe and will only accept valid event types (`"start"`, `"progress"`, or `"complete"`).
+You can use string literals or the static `type` properties from event classes (e.g., `StartEvent.type`).

 #### `start` Event